ze-ouyang/cupyint_doc/docs/source/tutorial.rst

 .. note::

     As mentioned before, the interfaces of Monte Carlo integration and Importance-sampling Monte Carlo integration are slightly different from that of previous four methods.
 For Monte Carlo integration case here, the only difference is that ``num_points`` parameter should be an integer rather than a list as before.
-And with this manner, we sample same number of points (which is indicated by ``num_points``) in each dimension.
+And with this manner, we sample the same number of points (which is indicated by ``num_points``) in each dimension.

 The code for the first example is given below